-Without the right knowledge and tools, dating can be a nerve wrecking and awkward experience.
+Without the right knowledge and tools, dating can be a nerve-wracking and awkward experience.

 I believe relationships are what life is all about.
 My deepest passion is helping free single people from whatever is keeping them from love – especially a deep nurturing bond between that special someone.